Mario-Balde/contact-form/README.md

 ## Overview
-This is a responsive design form validation project focused on mobile-first design.
+This is a responsive design form validation project, with a focus on mobile-first design.
 In the "Mobile design", all the fields were set to stay in columns, rather than rows.
 However, as a responsive design project, the form was set to change its layout on the desktop with a minimum of "1440px".
 The project uses "Media Queries" to achieve this functionality.
 Therefore, on the desktop device, the "First Name", "Last Name", General Enquiry", and "Support Request" stay side-by-side.
 In other words, they change from columns to rows, while the rest of the fields, such as "Email Address", "Message", and "Submit button" expand their width to align.

 ### The challenge